 (c) specific information and facilities to be provided, and of the propagating and other materials to be submitted with respect to a variety;

-(d) the test, trials, examinations and other steps to be taking with respect to a variety, by applicants or by the Registrar and the time within with any such steps are to be taken; and
+(d) the test, trials, examinations and other steps to be taken with respect to a variety, by applicants or by the Registrar and the time within which the steps are to be taken; and

-(e) the fees to be paid in respect of-
+(e) the fees to be paid in respect of:

-(i) Application for the grants of breeder's right, for extension of its terms,
+(i) application for the grants of breeder's right, for extension of its terms,

-(ii) Maintenance of breeder's right,
+(ii) maintenance of breeder's right,

-(iii) Request for administrative review, including objections to nullity and cancelation of breeder's right, appeals from administrative decisions and other administrative actions,
+(iii) request for administrative review, including objections to nullity and cancelation of breeder's right, appeals from administrative decisions and other administrative actions,

-(iv) Technical examination,
+(iv) technical examination,

-(v) The inspection of obtained record in the Registrar or other transaction involving a breeder's right,
+(v) the inspection of obtained record in the register or other transaction involving a breeder's right,

-(vi) Provision of certified copy of any entry therein , and
+(vi) provision of certified copy of any entry in it, and

-(vii) Any other fees to be paid under this Act.
+(vii) any other fees to be paid under this Act.

-56. Interpretation
+Interpretation

-In this Act -
+56. In this Act :

-"Agent ", in relation to an applicant or a holder of plant breeder's right, means a person who is duly authorized by the applicant or holder to act, on behalf of the applicant or holder;
+" agent", in relation to an applicant or a holder of plant breeder's right, means a person who is duly authorised by the applicant or holder to act, on behalf of the applicant or holder;

-"Applicant " means the breeder entitled to file an application for the grant of a breeder's right in accordance with the definition of "breeder" provided for in this Act;
+"applicant" means the breeder entitled to file an application for the grant of a breeder's right in accordance with the definition of breeder provided for in this Act;

-"Breeder " means a -
+"breeder" means a:

-(a) person who bred or discovered and developed a variety,
+(a) person who bred or discovered and developed a variety;

-(b) person who is the employer of the person who bred or discovered and developed, a variety or who has commissioned the latter's work, or
+(b) person who is the employer of the person who bred or discovered and developed, a variety or who has commissioned the latter's work; or

-(c) a successor in title of a person mentioned in paragraph (a) or (b) as the case may be;
+(c) a successor-in-title of a person mentioned in paragraph (a) or (b);

-"Breeder's right" means the right of the breeder provided for in this Act;
+"breeder's right" means the right of the breeder provided for in this Act;

-“Business hours’’ means 9 am-3 pm Mondays –Fridays, excluding public holidays;
+"business hours" means 9 am-3 pm Mondays-Fridays, excluding public holidays;

-Council” means the national agricultural seed council (NASC)

-Director General” means the director general of national agricultural seed council (NASC).
+"Council" means the National Agricultural Seed Council (NASC);

+"Director-General" means the Director-General of National Agricultural Seed Council;

 "Fund" means the Fund established under section 44 of this Act;

-Gazette” means the Federal Government Gazette;
+"Gazette" means the Federal Government Gazette;

 "Minister" means the Minister responsible for agriculture;

-"Ministry" means the Ministry responsible for Agriculture;
+"Ministry" means the Ministry responsible for agriculture;

-"Register " means the Register of plant breeders' rights kept in terms of section 6 of this Act;
+"register" means the register of plant breeders' rights kept under section 6 of this Act;

-"Registrar" means the Registrar of Plant Breeders' Rights appointed in accordance with section 4 of this Act;
+"Registrar" means the Registrar of plant breeders' rights appointed in accordance with section 4 of this Act;

-“Propagating material" means a plant or part of the plant used to multiply the plant;
+"propagating material" means a plant or part of the plant used to multiply the plant;

-"Sell" means to offer, advertise, keep, expose, transmit, convey, deliver or
+"sell" means to offer, advertise, keep, expose, transmit, convey, deliver or:

-(a) prepare for sale or exchange or dispose of for any consideration or
+(a) prepare for sale, exchange, dispose of for any consideration; or

 (b) transmit, convey or deliver in pursuance of the sale;

+"UPOV" means Union Internationale Pour la Protection des Obtentions Végétales;

-“Variety " means a plant grouping within a single botanical taxon of the lowest known rank, which grouping, irrespective of whether the conditions for the grant of a breeder's right are fully met, can be -
+"variety" means a plant grouping within a single botanical taxon of the lowest known rank, which grouping, irrespective of whether the conditions for the grant of a breeder's right are fully met, can be:

-(a) defined by the expression of the characteristics resulting from a given genotype or combination of genotypes,
+(a) defined by the expression of the characteristics resulting from a given genotype or combination of genotypes;

-(b) distinguished from any other plant grouping by the expression of at least one of the said characteristics, and
+(b) distinguished from any other plant grouping by the expression of at least one of the said characteristics; and

 (c) considered as a unit with regard to its suitability for being propagated unchanged.

-57. Short title

-This Act may be cited as the Plant Varieties Protection Act, 2019.
+Citation57 This Act may be cited as the Plant Variety Protection Act, 2021

 [End of Annex II and of document /